qzhang503/proteoQ/README.md

 #### 1.1.3 Metadata

-The workflow involves an Excel (or `.csv`) template containing the metadata of multiplex experiments, including experiment numbers, TMT channels, LC/MS injection indexes, sample IDs, reference channels, RAW MS data file names and additional fields from users.
-The default file name for the experimental summary is `expt_smry.xlsx`.
-If samples were fractionated off-line prior to LC/MS, a second Excel template will also be filled out to link multiple RAW MS file names that are associated to the same sample IDs.
-The default file name for the fractionation summary is `frac_smry.xlsx`.[^4] Unless otherwise mentioned, we will assume these default file names throughout the document.
+The workflow includes using an Excel or .csv template that contains the metadata for multiplex experiments.
+This template includes information such as experiment numbers, TMT channels, LC/MS injection indexes, sample IDs, reference channels, RAW MS data file names, and additional user-defined fields.
+The default file name for the experimental summary is “expt_smry.xlsx”.

+If samples were fractionated offline prior to LC/MS, a second Excel template is used to link multiple RAW MS file names associated with the same sample IDs.
+The default file name for the fractionation summary is “frac_smry.xlsx”.[^4]

+The columns in the “expt_smry.xlsx” file are roughly divided into three
+tiers:

-Columns in the expt_smry.xlsx are approximately divided into the following three tiers: (1) `essential`, (2) `optional default` and (3) `optional open`.
-We supply the required information of the TMT experiments under the essential columns.
-The optional default columns serve as the fields for convenient lookups in sample selection, grouping, ordering, aesthetics etc. For instance, the program will by default look for values under the `Color` column if no instruction was given in the color coding of a PCA plot.
-The optional open fields on the other hand allow us to define our own analysis and aesthetics.
-For instance, we may openly define multiple columns of contrasts at different levels of granularity for uses in statistical modelings.
-For details, see the help via `?proteoQ::load_expts()`.
+1. Essential columns: These columns contain the required information for the TMT experiments.

+2. Optional default columns: These columns provide convenient fields for look-ups in sample selection, grouping, ordering, aesthetics, etc. For example, the program will default to looking for values under the “Color” column when no specific instruction is given for color coding a PCA plot.

+3. Optional open fields: These fields allow users to define their own analysis and aesthetics.
+For example, multiple columns of contrasts can be defined at different levels of granularity for use in statistical modeling.
+More details and information can be found in the documentation by using the command `?proteoQ::load_expts()`.

+By default, throughout the document, we will assume the use of the “expt_smry.xlsx” and “frac_smry.xlsx” file names.

 <img src="images/installation/three_tier_expt_smry.png" width="80%" style="display: block; margin: auto;" />